AmrAbdelwahed/AI-Interview-Mocker/README.md

 ## Deployment

-The application is now deployed in a Dockerized environment and can be accessed via the following URL:
+The application is now deployed and can be accessed via the following URL:

 **[AI Interview Mocker](https://ai-interview-mocker-amrabdelwaheds-projects.vercel.app/)**